 Dangerous and prohibited goods

-You can also send some goods classified as dangerous through us.
+As our contract customer, you can also send some goods classified as dangerous through us.

 Dangerous goods are substances which, by virtue of their sensitivity to explosion, fire, radiation, toxicity, corrosion or any other property, are liable to cause harm to persons, property or the environment.
 For example, many everyday items found in homes, such as nail polishes and hair sprays, aerosols, paints and batteries, as well as hunting gun cartridges are classified as dangerous goods.